Submission Deadline: Friday, November 3, 2023 by 5PM

 Reviewers will evaluate each proposal according to each of the following criteria.
 While reviewers may judge that some criteria are more critical than others for a given proposal, these criteria will form the entire basis for evaluation.
 The following will be provided, verbatim, in instructions to reviewers:

-Plans for program development.
+- Plans for program development.
 Do the applicants present a well-conceived plan for building their program?
 While awardees will have significant flexibility in use of funds over a two-year period, they should describe their intended approach to growing their program, including their strategy for sustaining the program in the long term.
 Have they detailed initial steps and key milestones?
 Do these make sense in light of the current state of the field and ways in which the team expects to advance it?
 Is the size of the requested budget appropriate given the potential for growth of the research program?
-If in a field in which agency or foundation funding should be possible, have they identified target sponsors and programs?
+Narratives must identify targets for future support.

 Expenditures and Grant Management

 If awarded, an individual research account will be established.
 The PI will be responsible for assuring that the funds are spent:

 - in pursuit of the objectives described in the application.

 - in accordance with Lehigh’s hiring practices and business expense policy.